Arturo-LP/Teaching-Material/README.md

 # Teaching Material
+This repository offers teaching material, problem set solutions, notes, and additional resources from the courses I supported as a Teaching Assistant in the Master’s in Economics program at the Center for Research and Teaching in Economics (CIDE).

 ## Courses

-### Microeconomics I
+### Microeconomics I (Fall 2025)
-- Problem Set Solutions (1–13)
+- Problem Set Solutions (Sets 1–13)
-- Quiz Solutions (1–4)
+- Quiz Solutions (Quizzes 1–4)
-- Notes and Additional Resources
+- Lecture Notes and Additional Resources
-- Books
+- Recommended Readings

-### Dynamic Methods for Macroeconomics
+### Dynamic Methods for Macroeconomics (Spring 2026)
-- Material forthcoming
+- Materials forthcoming